Looking for help with your list?

-When subscribers become inactive, it's a good idea to try to win them back with a re-engagement strategy.
-It's often less expensive to target a current customer than it is to find a new one.
-Winning the interest of inactive subscribers helps you make the most of your Mailchimp list.
+When subscribed contacts stop interacting with your emails, it's a good idea to try to win them back with a re-engagement strategy.
+It's often less expensive to target a current contact than it is to find a new one.
+Winning the interest of inactive subscribers helps you make the most of your Mailchimp audience.

 In this article, you'll learn how to target inactive subscribers to win back their interest.